akheron/jansson/doc/apiref.rst

    On error, the function should return -1 to stop the encoding process.
 On success, it should return 0.

-   .. versionadded:: 2.4

-``JSON_USE_BIGINT``
-   This will enable the use of a big number package to be used to store large integer values, assuming a suitable big number package has been registered.
-Only those JSON integers whose values can not be stored in a :type:`json_int_t` will use the big number extension.

-``JSON_USE_BIGINT_ALWAYS``
-   This flag implies ``JSON_USE_BIGINT`` and differs by using the big number extension to store all JSON integers, even those that could have otherwise been stored in a :type:`json_int_t`.

-``JSON_USE_BIGREAL``
-   This will enable the use of a big number package to be used to store large real values, assuming a suitable big number package has been registered.
-Only those JSON reals whose values can not be accurately stored in a :type:`json_real_t`, either because their values or exponents are out of range or there would be a loss of precision (dropped significant digits), will use the big number extension.

-``JSON_USE_BIGREAL_ALWAYS``
-   This flag implies ``JSON_USE_BIGREAL`` and differs by using the big number extension to store all JSON reals, even those that could have otherwise been accurately stored in a :type:`json_real_t`.

    .. versionadded:: 2.2

 .. function:: int json_dump_callback(const json_t *json, json_dump_callback_t callback, void *data, size_t flags)